 Silesian Diaconia, which took the lead in researching the needs analysis and which has invested in the infrastructure and development of the Academy.

 More information: www.slezskadiakonie.cz

 Helsinki Deaconess Institute, which is a social service provider in Finland and has a long history of training and international work, is supporting the development of the Academy.
 Helsinki Deaconess Institute is one of the co-owners of the Diaconia University of Applied Sciences (Diak), which is also supporting the programme development of the Academy.

 Diaconia University of Applied Sciences (Diak) offers high quality, innovative degree programmes of education and training in diaconia, nursing, sign language interpretation, community interpreting, social services and youth work.
 Diak emphasises a close relationship to practice and working life.
 It has four campuses located in different regions of Finland.

 More information: www.diak.fi

 interdiac already has 15 partner organisations across the region with a base in Český Těšín - a border town at the corner of the triangle of 3 countries (Slovakia, Czech Republic, and Poland).

 Vision & Goals

-interdiac vision is to promote learning, networking, and research & development for diaconia & social action in the countries of Central and Eastern Europe, including all the newly independent states and Russia.
+interdiac vision is to promote learning, networking, and research & development for diaconia & social action in the countries of Central and Eastern Europe and in a growing number of Central Asian countries.

-- The safeguarding and promotion of the human dignity of each person and considers the client as a subject (not the object) of social, diaconal or community development work.
+- The safeguarding and promotion of the human dignity of each person and considers people as the subject (not the object) of social, diaconal or community development work.